huyhuynh12hhk/huyhuynh12hhk/README.md

 - **Security**: I have basic knowledge about this field from practiced days, **OAuth2** is one most concept I'm focusing now.
 For further plan, I will try some pentest for these personal projects.

 - **Performance & Scale**: Always exploring patterns for better concurrency, throughput, and horizontal scaling is what I pursue in my career path.

+- **Research and Troubleshoot**: With years of practical practice, I have ability to conduct independent research and resolving complex issues on my own.

  ---